There are six interrelated properties that define the state of steam:

 However in FDC 1.3 line 78 Wardale calculates that the actual exhaust steam enthalpy = 2,803 kJ/kg which allows point C to be located on the 1.5 bar pressure line.
 Thus the actual steam expansion is defined by the line AC.

 The slope of the line AC is indicative of the isentropic efficiency of the expansion: the nearer the line is to vertical, the higher isentropic efficiency.
 Actual isentropic efficiency is determined by dividing the specific work done in the cylinder (FDC 1.3 line 82) by the isentropic heat drop between admission and exhaust (FDC 1.3 line 83).

-The Pressure-Enthalpy diagram ilustrates the relationship between pressure and enthalpy with curves representing temperature (T), entropy (s), specific volume (v), and dryness fraction (x).
+The Pressure-Enthalpy diagram below is an alternative representation of the Steam Tables, where the axes are Pressure (Vertical) and Enthalpy (Horizonatl) and with curves representing temperature (T), entropy (s), specific volume (v), and dryness fraction (x).

-The dome-shaped curve represents the limits of saturation – within the curve, steam is saturated.
+The dome-shaped curve represents the limits of saturation – within the dome, steam is saturated.

 Note: The same points A, B and C from the diagram above are illustrated in red.
-In this case the constant pressure line BC is straight and the constant entropy line AB is curved.
+In this case the line of constant pressure (BC) is straight and the line of constant entropy (AB) is curved.